-Observe the minimum clearances shown below.
+• Observe the minimum clearances shown below.
 Except as noted, these clearances apply to all combustible construction, as well as noncombustible walls, ceilings and doors.
-Also see Figure 5.0.
+Also see Figure 2.

-''' Front -24" Left Side - 6" (24" for Boilers Equipped with Float Type Low Water Cut-offs) Right Side - 6" (24" for Boilers Equipped with Tankless Heaters) Rear -6" (24" for boilers connected to indirect water heaters) Top - 6" Single Wall Chimney Connector (to combustible construction) - 18" '''
+Front -24" Left Side -6" (24" for Boilers Equipped with Float Type Low Water Cut-offs) Right Side -6" (24" for Boilers Equipped with Tankless Heaters) Rear -6" (24" for boilers connected to indirect water heaters) Top -6" Single Wall Chimney Connector (to combustible construction) - 18"

 - A 24" service clearance from the jacket is recommended from the top of the boiler.
-This clearance may be reduced to that shown above; however, servicing the boiler will become increasingly difficult as this clearance is reduced. - A 24" service clearance is required on the left side of boilers equipped with float type low water cut-offs.
+This clearance may be reduced to that shown above; however, servicing the boiler will become increasingly difficult as this clearance is reduced. - A 24" service clearance is required on the left side of E-OS series boilers equipped with float type low water cut-offs.
 This is to facilitate low water cut-off maintenance.

-2) If listed Type L vent is used, follow vent pipe manufacturer recommendations for minimum clearances.

-3) Do not install this boiler directly on a combustible surface.
-Where it is desired to install this boiler over a non-carpeted combustible surface, install the boiler on the base shown in Figure 5.1.

-4) Do not install this boiler in a location where gasoline, flammable vapors, or other flammable materials will be stored or used.

-5) Do not install this boiler in an area where large amounts of airborne dust will be present, such as a workshop.
+- 2) If listed Type L vent is used, follow vent pipe manufacturer recommendations for minimum clearances. - 3) Do not install this boiler directly on a combustible surface.
+Where it is desired to install the E-OS over a non-carpeted combustible surface, install the boiler on the base shown in Figure 3. - 4) Do not install this boiler in a location where gasoline or other flammable vapors or liquids will be stored or used.
+Do not install this boiler in an area where large amounts of airborne dust will be present, such as a workshop.

-VI Air for Combustion and Ventilation
+WARNING

-• This boiler is not designed for use in a space that is depressurized relative to the outdoors.
+- Insufficient combustion air supply may result in the production and release of soot or deadly carbon monoxide (CO) into the home which can cause property damage, severe personal injury or death. - This boiler is not designed for use in a space that is depressurized relative to the outdoors.
 Operating this boiler in a depressurized space may cause property damage, severe personal injury or death.